Subject delivery

 Timing and format

-• All subjects are taught in an interactive seminar style, and may be delivered either online or on campus.
+• Subjects are typically taught in an interactive seminar style, and may be delivered online or on campus.

-• Around 90% of subjects are offered on an intensive basis, with the remaining subjects offered over two hours per week over the duration of the semester.
+• Most subjects are offered on an intensive basis, while some subjects are taught for 2-3 hours each week across the duration of the semester.

 Intensive subjects

-• It is expected that students undertake substantial reading before classes begin.
+• It is expected that students undertake substantial reading activities before classes begin.

-• Teachers and students are likely to be in contact with each other electronically from the time reading materials are released to the time assessment is due.
+• Teachers and students are in contact with each other either on campus or via the Canvas LMS from the time reading materials are released to the time assessment is due.

 Contact hours